cran/NMsim/README.md

 where `dir.sims` may be needed because the model in this case may be in a read-only location.

-Notice, that could be any working Nonmem model as long as the provided simulation data set is sufficient to run it.
+Notice, `file.mod` could point to any working Nonmem model as long as the provided simulation data set is sufficient to run it.
 We are ready to plot:

 ``` r
 library(ggplot2)